 As a result, if you hold your shares through a broker and you reside at an address at which two or more stockholders reside, you will likely be receiving only one annual report and proxy statement unless any stockholder at that address has given the broker contrary instructions.
 However, if any such beneficial stockholder residing at such an address wishes to receive a separate annual report or proxy statement in the future, or if any such beneficial stockholder that elected to continue to receive separate annual reports or proxy statements wishes to receive a single annual report or proxy statement in the future, that stockholder should contact his or her broker or send a request to Corporate Secretary, Bristow Group Inc., 3151 Briarpark Drive, Suite 700, Houston, Texas 77042, telephone number (713) 267-7600.
-Requests from beneficial owners of our shares must set forth a good faith representation that as of June 7, 2021, the requester was a beneficial owner of shares entitled to vote at the Meeting.
-The Company will deliver, promptly upon such a written or oral request to the Corporate Secretary, a separate copy of the Annual Report and this Proxy Statement to a stockholder at a shared address to which a single copy of the documents was delivered.
+Requests from beneficial owners of our shares must set forth a good faith representation that as of April 10, 2023, the requester was a beneficial owner of shares entitled to vote at the Meeting.
+The Company will deliver, promptly upon such a written or oral request to the Corporate Secretary, a separate copy of the Company's Transition Report on Form 10-KT and this Proxy Statement to a stockholder at a shared address to which a single copy of the documents was delivered.